awaremind/TravelCalculator/README.md

 ## Known Limitation

-As the added countries, their connections and the currency exchange rates are in memory, the information will be lost upon restart or shutdown.
+- As the added countries, their connections and the currency exchange rates are in memory, the information will be lost upon restart or shutdown.
-It is possible to load the currency exchange rates for the availble currencies from the ECB API.
+- It is possible to load the currency exchange rates for the availble currencies from the ECB API.
-It is possible to do so manually providing the rates manually.
+- It is possible to do so manually providing the rates manually.
-That will replace the autmatically gotten rates and vice versa.
+The latter will replace the autmatically gotten rates(or the previously configured ones) and vice versa.